 Today, the square is known as the Sultanahmet Meydani and there are a few surviving fragments of the structure in place today.
 It is easily accessed and it’s surrounded by other historic sights and museums.

 Hagia Sophia is often referred to as a wonder of the world and is one of the most impressive pieces of historical architecture that has still survived up to this day.
-Built in the 6th century A.D. under the direction of Byzantine Emperor Justinian I as an Orthodox church, it later became a mosque and now acts as a museum to display the beautiful architecture rich history that surrounds it.
+Built in the 6th century AD under the direction of Byzantine Emperor Justinian I as a church, it later became a mosque and now acts as a museum to display the rich history that surrounds it.

 Millions of people come to visit the Hagia Sophia Museum as it still remains today as one of Turkey’s most-visited tourist attractions.
 The Hagia Sophia is home to some of the finest examples of Byzantine art.

 Today, the Hagia Irene operates as both a museum and a concert hall.
-You can visit the Hagia Irene both as a spectator to a performance or to admire its impressive architecture and deep culture.
+You can visit the Hagia Irene both as a spectator to a performance or to admire its impressive Byzantine architecture.

 The Basilica Cistern is the largest ancient cistern that lies beneath the city of Constantinople.
 The cistern is just 150 metres southwest of the Hagia Sophia and was built in the 6th century under the rule of Byzantine Emperor Justinian I. In the past, the basilica contained gardens that faced the Hagia Sophia, but it was razed in 532 and subsequently rebuilt after the riots.